Tangentially biharmonic Lagrangian H-umbilical submanifolds in complex space forms: Tangentially biharmonic Lagrangian -umbilical submanifolds

-{\rm (5)} A complex extensor $F\otimes\iota$, where $F$ is a unit speed curve satisfying \be\kappa(s)=(1-n)\theta^{\prime}(s),\quad n\ne 2,\quad \theta^{\prime\prime}(s)\ne 0.\nonumber\ee
+{\rm (4)} A complex extensor $F\otimes\iota$, where $F$ is a unit speed curve satisfying \be\kappa(s)=((7-n)/3)\theta^{\prime}(s),\quad n\ne \hbox{\Erase{$4$}}, 7, \quad \theta^{\prime\prime}(s)\ne 0. \nonumber\ee

-{\rm (6)} A complex extensor $F\otimes\iota$, where $F$ is a unit speed curve satisfying $\kappa\ne r\theta^{\prime}$ for any $r\in \mathbb{R}$ and \be\kappa^{\prime}(3\kappa+(n-1)\theta^{\prime})+(n-1)({\ln} 2pt |F|)^{\prime}\kappa (3\kappa+(n-5)\theta^{\prime})=0. \ee
+{\rm (5)} A complex extensor $F\otimes\iota$, where $F$ is a unit speed curve satisfying $\kappa\ne r\theta^{\prime}$ for any $r\in \mathbb{R}$ and \be\kappa^{\prime}(3\kappa+(n-1)\theta^{\prime})+(n-1)({\ln} 2pt |F|)^{\prime}\kappa (3\kappa+(n-5)\theta^{\prime})=0. \ee

-Submanifolds of types $(2)$, $(3)$, $(4)$ and $(5)$ are of ratio $1$, $0$, $(7-n)/3$ and $(1-n)$ respectively. \end{theorem}
+Submanifolds of types $(2)$, $(3)$ and $(4)$ are of ratio $1$, $0$ and $(7-n)/3$, respectively. \end{theorem}

-\begin{theorem} Let $M^n$ be a Lagrangian $H$-umbilical submanifold of $\mathbb{C}H^n(-4)$.
-Then $M^n$ is non-minimal tangentially biharmonic if and only if up to rigid motions of $\mathbb{C}H^n(-4)$, $M^n$ is locally given by one of the following:
+\begin{theorem} Let $M^n$ be a Lagrangian $H$-umbilical submanifold of $\mathbb{C}H^n(-4)$ with nowhere vanishing mean curvature vector field.
+Then $M^n$ is tangentially biharmonic if and only if up to rigid motions of $\mathbb{C}H^n(-4)$, $M^n$ is locally given by one of the following: